Buying Pots and Pans

 Not Happy with Non-Stick Coating

 I have used a set of non-stick Farberware for the past ten years.
 I have come to the realization that except for a frying pan I will never buy non-stick-coated pans again.
 Even if you are careful to only use plastic utensils, the coating scratches.
 Also if you ever let a pot boil dry or have something burn in a pan, the coating is permanently damaged.
 By replacing these pans with new ones without coating, I can use whatever utensil I want and clean them however I want.
 My recommendation is Farberware Millennium without non-stick coating.
 I have seen an 8 or 10-piece set on sale at Amazon for $99.
 I have bought individual pieces at discount stores like Ross and Marshalls for $20.

 We recently bought at 27-piece set of Wolfgang Puck cookware and we love it!
 While doing our research, we found lots of places that sell different combinations for reasonable prices.
-Sam's Club has a set for $99.

 The best pans in the world are cast iron.
 Once they are seasoned, they are virtually nonstick.
 They are extremely durable, cheap to buy, and a little of the iron leaches into the food that is cooked in them.
-The iron is especially good for women who need a little more iron in their diet than men do.
+The iron is especially good for women who need a little more iron in their diets.
 I have bought several sets of regular pans, but always go back to the cast iron.
 However, don't buy the ones with wooden handles.
 The handles break off and the pans are virtually useless then.